Joint Master in Journalism and International Affairs

 Paris School of International Affairs

-The Joint Master students in Journalism and International Affairs will ultimately graduate from one of the 7 Master’s programs offered by PSIA in the most salient fields of international affairs:
+The Joint Master students will specialise in one of PSIA's 7 Master programs in the most salient fields of international affairs:

 - Environmental Policy